github/octocatalog-diff/doc/advanced-filter.md

       - my content here
 ```

 Wouldn't it be nice if the meaningless information didn't appear, and all you saw was the transition you actually care about, from present to absent?
-With `--filter AbsentFile` it does just this:
+With `--filters AbsentFile` it does just this:

 ```
   File[/etc/some-file] =>